 Transgender women really need family support

-It always helps if a T-girl has the support and understanding of her immediate family.
+It always helps if a transgender woman has the support and understanding of her immediate family.
 Yet, in the older days before there was much greater awareness about all things Transgender, this did not always happen.
-Being criticized or ostracised by ones’ family for simply being Trans is counter-productive.
-It does more harm than good, especially as it is now widely accepted that being Transgender is in-built into the genetic make-up of a person.
+Being criticized or ostracized by one’s family for simply being Trans is counter-productive.
+It does more harm than good, especially as it is now widely accepted that being Transgender is in-built into the genetic makeup of a person.

 There is also no single step or process or procedure for any person who realizes they are Trans to achieve their goal of living and being recognized by society in general as a young woman or woman.
 It is a series of steps on what can be a very long, never-ending journey.

 The journeys of Transgender women are remarkably similar

 Yet, as mentioned earlier, most Trans journeys are really quite similar.
 Let’s look at the first few, typical stages a Trans woman will go through.
 This has a primary focus on the steps they take to achieve their goals:

 - feelings of being different to other so-called boys, preferring to play with girls and do more feminine things;

 - dressing up in girl’s clothes and being more comfortable when presenting as female;